Shakespeare’s Women #

 Merry Lives of Windsor #

-Shakespeare had to write a new kind of play, “The Merry Wives of Windsor, ” his only play of middle-class England, she says, “about empowered women . . . and ethical female behaviour.”
+Shakespeare wrote a new kind of play, “The Merry Wives of Windsor, ” his only play of middle-class England, at the request of Oueen Elizabeth, who wanted to see Falstaff in love.
+It is “about empowered women . . . and ethical female behaviour.”

 Melbourne’s The Merry Wives of Windsor is a hilarious look at gender politics in suburbia, celebrating the wisdom and strength of women and poking fun at the men who think they know better.
 Reading the play, Emma and Kate were struck by the thought, “gee whizz, this is all sounding a little too familiar,” and knew that 2022 would be the perfect time to tell this story.
 Set in the 1970s amidst the simmering frustration of the women’s liberation movement, the play begins with Anne Page returning home from university for the summer, determined to bring the feminist revolution with her.
 The show not only features the clever titular wives, but also one of Shakespeare’s funniest characters, the loveable buffoon John Falstaff.